luckinet/arealDB/README.md

 can be “simulated” with dummy data.
 This can be used to train yourself on a particular step based on a fully valid database up until a certain stage of the process.
-For instance, to set up database that has merely just been started, but doesn’t contain any thematic data yet, one would use
+For instance, to set up database that has merely just been started, but doesn’t contain any thematic data or geometries yet, one would use
 `makeExampleDB(path = paste0(tempdir(), "/newDB"), until = "start_arealDB")`.

 In principle, `arealDB` follows a simple process involving three stages:

-1.  **Setup the database (*stage1*):** To start a new areal database, one needs to specify a gazetteer that contains the valid names of territories and optionally an ontology that contains the terms that valid for the target variable(s).
+1.  **Setup the database (*stage 1*):** To start a new areal database, one needs to specify a gazetteer that contains the valid names of territories and optionally an ontology containing harmonised labels for the concepts in the thematic data.

-2.  **Register dataseries, geometries and tables (*stage2*):** Data are typically part of some series of data, a collection of tables that are formatted by the same entity and typically in the same or very similar way across all tables.
-A data item that shall be inserted into a database is registered by calling the registration function.
+2.  **Register data series, geometries and tables (*stage 2*):** A data item that shall be inserted into a database is registered by calling a register function, which records the configuration (to reorganise it internally into a common standard) of the file and meta-data.
-    This function registers the configuration of the file and/or records meta-data.
-For areal data there is typically a spatial reference to which the data shall be associated.
-These geometries would be registered before the tables containing the data.
+    Just like the thematic data, which are typically in a table, the spatial data (geometries) and the data series are registered in that way.

-3.  **Normalize geometries and tables (*stage3*):** After registering all relevant data, they are reshaped into a standardized database format.
-In this process terms of territories and target variables are “translated” according to gazetteer and ontology, spatial data are standardized and validated, thematic data are standardized and matched to spatial data, and the spatial data are matched with the optionally already existing spatial database, for instance if that has been built off the GADM or GAUL standardized datasets.
+3.  **Normalize geometries and tables (*stage 3*):** After registering all relevant data, they are reshaped into a standardized database format.
+In this process terms of territories and target variables are “translated” according to gazetteer and ontology, spatial data are standardized and validated, thematic data are standardized and matched to spatial data, and the spatial data are matched with the optionally already existing spatial database, for instance if that has been built off the GADM (recommended) or GAUL or other standardized datasets.

 ## Acknowledgement